Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion

 \subsection{Open-loop \& Closed-loop Tests}

-Prior to implementing the algebraic controller, the open-loop tests attempt to visualize the open-loop responses of the soft fingers.
-The soft fingers have the same dimensional parameters such as height, width, length, etc. Nonetheless, their system parameters of (\ref{eqn_22}) are different which leads to asynchronized motions.
-In applications, the open-loop control results in grasping failure of the soft gripper~\cite{yang2023control} due to the asynchronized motions of its fingers.
+Prior to implementing the proposed controller, the open-loop test attempts to visualize the open-loop responses of the soft fingers.
+The soft fingers share the same dimensional parameters such as height, width, and length.
+However, their system parameters in equation (\ref{eqn_22}) differ, resulting in distinct motions.
+In applications, the open-loop control results in inconsistent motions of multiple fingers which is not beneficial for manipulation tasks.
 The open-loop test results are illustrated in Fig.~\ref{fig_10} (a).

+The desired reference is set as 45 $deg$ ($\pi$/4 $rad$) to avoid real collision between two fingers.
+Based on the (\ref{eqn_res}) and (\ref{eqn_gs}), the desired references for left and right fingers are 48.24 and 40.86 $deg$, respectively.
 The blue dashed line represents the response of the left finger (SPA 1) in Fig.~\ref{fig_1} while the green dashed line denotes the right finger (SPA 2) in Fig.~\ref{fig_1}.
 The left finger is active and responds faster.
 By contrast, the right finger has relatively slow responses.
-Their steady states are also different due to different system parameters of~(\ref{eqn_22}).
-The left finger reaches approximately 47 deg while the right finger reaches around 40 deg with a reference 45 deg.
+Their steady states are also different due to different system parameters of~(\ref{eqn_simo5}).
+The left finger reaches approximately 50 $deg$ while the right finger reaches around 39.5 $deg$.

-Moreover, the closed-loop test is performed by using a single LQR controller for two soft fingers.
-The accuracy and response time of both fingers are improved; however, their motions are not synchronized in Fig.~\ref{fig_10} (a).
-The right finger has a steady-state error of around 4\textendash5 deg compared to the reference.
-Thus, a single LQR is unable to synchronize the motions of two fingers due to their model variations.